 Motorrad Elektrik - supplier of many Airhead electrical parts, including Dyna coils and ignition systems.

-FKN Enterprises - supplier of Omega ignitions.
-Good FAQ page, also.
+FKN Enterprises - Potential supplier of Omega ignitions.
+Good FAQ page, though.

 Rocky Point Cycle - supplier of Boyer-Bransden ignitions for BMW.